 - You get to compare the insurance plans offered by leading life insurance companies.
 You can, therefore, choose the best policy in respect of coverage and premium rates

-- Turtlemint gives you personalised assistance in case you have any queries about any life insurance policy before you buy.
+- Turtlemint gives you personalized assistance in case you have any queries about any life insurance policy before you buy.
 You can, therefore, clear your doubts and know exactly what the policy promises

 - Even in the case of claims you can contact Turtlemint’s team and they help you in getting your claims settled quickly and easily